Oli-Ross/replicating_mia/README.md

 docker compose run mia
 ```

-Verify that the GPU is available in `tensorflow`:
+To verify that the GPU is available in `tensorflow`:
 ```bash
 TF_CPP_MIN_LOG_LEVEL=2 python -c "import tensorflow as tf; tf.config.list_physical_devices('GPU')"
 ```

+If you want to debug in the Docker container, change the entrypoint of the `docker-compose.yml` file to
+`entrypoint: /bin/bash`.

 ## Usage